StuartLeitch/temptest4/apps/reporting-backend/src/infrastructure/views/README.md

 ```

 4. Add the skip parameter (2nd parameter = true) to the previously last rebuild_materialized_views.
-   Sometimes you add tables migrations that become dependecies to views.
+   Sometimes you add tables migrations that become dependencies to views.
 If you would run rebuild_materialized_views before create_journal_to_publisher_table migration, the script will break.
 It also skips unnecessary migrations to new databases.

 # Adding a new view